POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

 \section{Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons}

-In this section, we use the time-averaged effective area to calculate the expected number of neutrino events that would be detectable by POEMMA for several models of astrophysical transients at various locations in the sky and luminosity distances.
-Additionally, we calculate the neutrino horizon, which is the maximum distance at which POEMMA will be able to detect neutrinos, for each given source model.
-As the nearby matter distribution is fairly anisotropic, we begin with a discussion of our methodology for determining the galaxy-luminosity weighted effective area that we use to calculate the number of neutrino events and the neutrino horizons (Sec.~\ref{sec:3a}).
-To provide some context for bench-marking POEMMA's capability for ToO observations with respect to current existing neutrino observatories and other proposed future neutrino observations, we calculate the sky coverage for POEMMA for two astrophysical scenarios pictured in Figs.~\ref{fig:sensitivity-sunmoon}~and~\ref{fig:sensitivity-burst} and compare with similar calculations for IceCube and GRAND200k (Sec.~\ref{sec:3b}).
-Included in this section is a discussion of some of the most promising models of transient neutrino sources for POEMMA detection (Sec.~\ref{sec:3d}) as defined by the occurrence of transient events, modeled as a Poisson process (Sec.~\ref{sec:3c}).
-Other detectable transient neutrino source models are described in Appendix \ref{app:c}.
-We summarize our results for each model in Table~\ref{table:events-bytype}.
+In this section, we use the time-averaged effective area calculated in Section~\ref{sec:2} to estimate the numbers of neutrino events that would be detectable by POEMMA for several models of astrophysical transients.
+As the nearby matter distribution is fairly anisotropic, Sec.~\ref{sec:3a} discusses our methodology for determining the galaxy-luminosity weighted effective area that we use to calculate the number of neutrino events expected for a given source model as discussed in Sec.~\ref{sec:3b}.
+In Sec.~\ref{sec:3b}, we also determine POEMMA's sky coverage in terms of detecting neutrinos according to the two astrophysical models pictured in Figs.~\ref{fig:sensitivity-sunmoon}~and~\ref{fig:sensitivity-burst} and featuring two scenarios for neutrino ToO observations.
+To provide some context for bench-marking POEMMA's capability for ToO observations relative to currently operating and other proposed future neutrino observatories, we perform similar sky coverage calculations for IceCube and \grandacro\ and compare with our findings for POEMMA.
+In Sec.~\ref{sec:3c}, we define the neutrino horizon, the maximum distance at which POEMMA will be able to detect a neutrino for a given source class, used to calculate the cosmological event rate for determining the occurrence of transient events, modeled as a Poisson process.
+In Sec.~\ref{sec:3d}, we provide descriptions for the most promising modeled source classes as determined by the Poisson probability of detecting at least one ToO during the proposed mission lifetime for POEMMA of $3$--$5$ years.
+We discuss additional transient neutrino source models in Appendix~\ref{app:c}.
+We summarize our findings for a selection of models for candidate astrophysical neutrino sources in Table~\ref{table:events-bytype}.